How to use a self service car wash? Seems pretty simple until you park the car into the booth.

 Foam brushes are common in modern self service car washes.
-They’re usually connected to a hose through witch foam and water come out.
-Its main purpose is to scrub off the main filth build up like mud, grease buildups, or else.
+They’re usually connected to a hose through which foam and water come out.
+Its main purpose is to scrub off the main filth build-up like mud, grease buildups, or else.
 Foam brushes are used once the car has been primarily washed with water only.

 In some self service car washes, these are optional and seen as unneeded so if you don’t encounter one, don’t worry, the results won’t be any worse.

-Also, people avoid using these as they often have left-over dirt and grit from previous usage.
+Also, people avoid using these as they often have left-over dirt and grit from the previous usage.

 HOW DOES A SELF SERVICE CAR WASH WORK?

 Now that the equipment part has been cleared, the next question is how to start a self-service car wash?